srinivassrinu842/OCP4-Baremetal-AWS-UPI/README.md

 3.  **Provide the Pull Secret**

-    - Create a file named `pull-secret.oneline.txt` in the root of the project.
+    - Create a file named `pull-secret.txt` in the root of the project.
     - Paste your OpenShift pull secret into this file.
 Ensure it is a single line of JSON.

 4.  **Initialize Terraform**